azuredevcollege/trainingdays/day3/challenges/challenge-1.md

 }
 ```

-Select **New Document** again, and create and save another document with a unique id, and any other properties and values you want.
+Select **New Item** again, and create and save another document with a unique id, and any other properties and values you want.
 Your documents can have any structure, because Azure Cosmos DB doesn't impose any schema on your data.

 At the top of the **Items** tab in Data Explorer, review the default query ```SELECT * FROM c```.
 This query retrieves and displays all documents in the collection.